sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 #### Current Known Limitations

-Here is a list of the known limitation for the VS Code Extension, where some will be addressed in future versions:
+Here is a list of known limitations to the VS Code Extension that we are looking into for future releases:

 1. Only work with instances that support stream search
 2. Search does not work across instances on version 3.31.x